 This can take many different forms.
 Most boat ramps and piers are wheelchair accessible, and if you’ve got a motorized wheelchair that’s up to the task of handling some uneven terrain, you can venture out to your favorite fishing hole and relive some of the memories of your youth.

-If you like, you can step things up a notch and charter a fishing boat.
-Most charter companies have experience in accommodating people with mobility issues, so you know you’ll be in good hands.
+You can step things up a notch and charter a fishing boat if you like.
+Most charter companies have experience accommodating people with mobility issues, so you know you’ll be in good hands.

 Dance

-We listed this one under wheelchair activities for the elderly, but in truth, anyone, of any age can enjoy this.
+We listed this one under wheelchair activities for the elderly, but anyone of any age can enjoy this.

 Outdoor Activities for Wheelchair Users: Dance